-We chose to distinguish alcohol use disorder, binge drinking and alcohol use instead of merging them in a broad “alcohol-related syndemic condition.”
+We chose to distinguish between alcohol use disorder, binge drinking and alcohol use instead of merging them into a broad “alcohol-related syndemic condition.”
 Some authors also considered “heavy drinking” (Martinez et al., 2020; Martinez et al., 2016) or “heavy alcohol use”(Mimiaga et al., 2015) but we chose to aggregate these conditions under “binge drinking” for clarity.
-Similarly, we distinguish between substance use, substance use disorder, intravenous drug use, polysubstance use, marijuana use, tobacco use and chemsex since they differ in potential harm and the context of use.
+Similarly, we distinguish between substance use, substance use disorder, intravenous drug use, polysubstance use, marijuana use, tobacco use and chemsex since they differ in terms of potential harm and the context of use.

-Despite the important number of syndemic conditions studied in the literature, the impact of the seminal study by Stall et al.(Stall et al., 2003) is striking as the conditions in this paper (depression, IPV, CSA and polysubstance use) are among the five most studied conditions in the field.
+Despite the high number of syndemic conditions studied in the literature, the impact of the seminal study by Stall et al.(Stall et al., 2003) is striking.
+The conditions studied in that paper (depression, IPV, CSA and polysubstance use) are among the five most studied conditions in the field.
 Furthermore, 91% of the quantitative studies included in our review consider at least one of the four conditions studied by Stall and colleagues as part of a syndemic.

 Network analysis of the syndemic conditions

-In order to better understand the connections between the syndemic conditions in the studies we elaborated a network plot (Figure ).
+In order to better understand the connections between the syndemic conditions in the studies we elaborated a network plot (Figure 4).
 Nodes represent the syndemic conditions studied in the literature and edges are drawn between two nodes when two conditions are studied in the same research paper.
-Furthermore, edges between nodes are thicker as the two conditions are frequently studied together.
-Furthermore, circles around the nodes represent pie chart of their frequency in syndemic literature.
+Furthermore, edges between nodes are thicker if the two conditions are frequently studied together.
+Furthermore, the edge of the nodes represent a pie chart of their frequency in syndemic literature.
 For example, depression, the most studied condition, appears in 81% of our sample.
 As such, the node is circled by a chart representing this proportion.
 Moreover, as a force-directed graph, the location of the nodes gives an indication regarding their importance.
 As such, depression occupies a more central position than ADHD which was only studied once.

-In this graph, we divided each conditions into 4 categories : mental health (e.g. depression, anxiety, PTSD), social conditions (e.g. substance use, loneliness), structural conditions (e.g. unemployment, healthcare access) and physical health (e.g. STI, HIV) .
-When viewing this graph, it is readily apparent that structural syndemic conditions and physical health-related syndemic conditions are much less central than social syndemic conditions and mental health-related syndemic conditions.
+In this figure, we divided the conditions studied into 4 categories : mental health (e.g. depression, anxiety, PTSD) in blue, social conditions (e.g. substance use, loneliness) in blue, structural conditions (e.g. unemployment, healthcare access) in orange and physical health (e.g. STI, HIV) in red.
+The figure shows that structural syndemic conditions and physical health-related syndemic conditions are much less central, therefore much less studied, than social syndemic conditions and mental health-related syndemic conditions which are located towards the centre of the figure.

-Regarding the edges of the network, we identified 337 pairs of syndemic conditions.
+Regarding the connectors of the network, we identified 337 pairs of syndemic conditions.
 However, nearly half of these pairs of conditions (N = 157) appear in only one research paper.
-On the other hand , the most studied pairs of syndemic conditions were depression and IPV (N = 37), depression and substance use (N = (N = 33), depression and CSA (N = 29), depression and polysubstance use (N = 24) and IPV and CSA (N = 24).
+On the other hand , the most studied pairs of syndemic conditions were depression and IPV (N = 37), depression and substance use (N = 33), depression and CSA (N = 29), depression and polysubstance use (N = 24) and IPV and CSA (N = 24).